jlparkI/AntPack/README.md

 machine learning applications.
 AntPack is orders of magnitude faster for numbering antibody sequences than existing tools in the literature (e.g. ANARCI, AbRSA), while providing >= reliability.
-AntPack also provides tools for merging a list of numbered sequences into an MSA and for easy extraction of specific CDRs and framework regions.
+AntPack also provides tools for merging a list of numbered sequences into an MSA, for easy extraction of specific CDRs and framework regions, and for TCR numbering.

 #### V / J genes

-Identifying the most similar human/mouse/llama V / J gene sequences is useful for a variety of purposes.
+Identifying the most similar human/mouse/llama/rabbit V / J gene sequences is useful for a variety of purposes.
 AntPack provides tools for determining which human V and J gene sequences are most similar to the variable region chain provided as input.